-- In a bowl, place the ground beef, egg, onion, parsley, garlic and salt & pepper.
+- In a bowl, place the ground beef, egg, onion, parsley, and garlic.
+Season with salt and pepper.
 Mix until well combined.

-- Now form into beef burgers, I find 2 Tbsp. is usually enough mix to make one large burger.
+- Now form into beef burgers, I find 2 Tbsp is usually enough mixture to make one large burger.

-- In a frying pan, add about 1 Tbsp. of a paleo friendly fat.
+- In a frying pan, add about 1 Tbsp of paleo-friendly fat.
 Personally, I use either coconut oil or lard.

-- Once hot, add the burgers & bacon and cook to your liking.
+- Once hot, add the burgers and bacon and cook to your liking.
 Meanwhile, grill the Portobello mushrooms for 5 minutes on each side.

-- Assemble the burgers with one Portobello mushroom facing down then the baby spinach, avocado, the burger, bacon and then finally the other Portobello mushroom facing upwards.
+- Assemble the burgers with one Portobello mushroom facing down, then the baby spinach, avocado, the burger, bacon, and finally the other Portobello mushroom facing upwards.

-- The avocado works both well either mashed or sliced.
+- The avocado works well mashed or sliced.
 Personally, I prefer it sliced.
 You can also turn it into guacamole instead.
-If you do end up doing this, then you can probably leave the red onion out as well.
+If you end up doing this, you can probably leave the red onion out as well.

-- Something like the baby spinach can be swapped out for any leafy greens or even just left out completely.
-I prefer baby spinach in almost all of my meals.
+- Something like the baby spinach can be swapped out for any leafy greens or left out completely.
+I prefer baby spinach in almost all my meals.

 - The burgers should hold together just fine.
-If you find that they’re starting to fall apart, then you may not have worked the mixture enough.
+If they are starting to fall apart, then you may not have worked the mixture enough.
 Also, try and resist the urge to play with the food in the pan.
-You should find if you’re cooking at the right temperature you will only need to flip once or twice.

 I hope you enjoy this paleo burger as much as I did.
-If you have any feedback, tips, variations or anything else, then please don’t hesitate to leave me a comment below.
+If you have any feedback, tips, variations, or anything else, then please do not hesitate to leave me a comment below.